open99-community/open99/README.md

 You can install the codebase onto your system by cloning the repo and running `npm i -g serve && npm i -g nodemon && npm i`.
 Note that installing both of those packages globally is required.
 ## Usage
 You can build pluto by running `npm run build`.
 This will build the OS and copy it into the `/dist` folder.
-Additionally, you may use `npm run serve` to build and serve Pluto locally on port 8000.
+Additionally, you may use `npm start` to build and serve Pluto locally on port 8000.
 ## Structure
 ### Directories
 * `/installer_fs/` gets built into `/dist/installer-{random sequence}.zip` as a zip file.
 It is temporarily located in `/installer_fs_BUILD/` during the build process.
+If the build fails, this directory will not be deleted.
 * `/target_fs/` gets built into `/dist/assets/rootfs-{random sequence}.zip` as a zip file.
 It is temporarily located in `/target_fs_BUILD/` during the build process.
+If the build fails, this directory will not be deleted.
 * `/build/` is the build scripts.
 * `/public/` is static files.
 This includes CSS as well as images.
-* `/src/` is the OS kernel and gets built to `/dist/index.ts`.
+* `/src/` is the OS kernel and gets built to `/dist/index.js`.
 * `/src-tauri/` is the Tauri application code (contains rust and tauri config, mainly)
 * `/dist/` is your ready-to-run build of Pluto.
 ### Versioning